themosis/documentation/views.md

 #### Display the class attribute of the current post

-The `Loop::postClass()` method return the class attribute with WordPress generated class terms.
+The `Loop::postClass()` method returns the HTML `class` attribute with WordPress generated class terms.
 You also have the opportunity to add one or more custom classes to the current post or a defined post.

 **Loop::postClass($class = '', $post_id = null)**: